 Unfortunately, you cannot simply opt for your pages to be selected for a Featured Snippet.
 Instead, Google will review the quality of your content and, should the algorithm determine it is helpful for search requests, promote it.

-In this article, our specialists at Clearwater explore what a Featured Snippet is in more detail, as well as how you can tailor your content to get one on Google.
+In this article, our SEO agency explores what a Featured Snippet is in more detail, as well as how you can tailor your content to get one on Google.

 What is a Featured Snippet on Google’s Search Engine?